-Due to efficiency and computational resource considerations, REF-VLM utilizes only a small subset of VT-Instruct as its training set.
-As a visual decoding task framework, \textbf{REF-VLM’s training samples are generally comparable to or fewer than those in similar studies \citep{alayrac2022flamingo, visionllmv2, rasheed2024glamm, bai2023qwen, ren2024pixellm, zhang2024psalm, yuan2024osprey, chen2023internvl} for each individual task}.
-For an analysis of VT-Instruct dataset usage, please refer to the Appendix \Cref{tab:dataset_ratio}.
-The details of definition for each task will be presented in \Cref{sec:vt-details}.
+As shown in \Cref{tab:data_list}, VT-Instruct is constructed entirely from publicly available datasets without any in-house data.
+Due to efficiency and resource constraints, REF-VLM is trained on only a small subset of VT-Instruct.
+As a visual decoding task framework, REF-VLM’s training samples are generally comparable to or fewer than those in similar studies \cite{alayrac2022flamingo, visionllmv2, rasheed2024glamm, bai2023qwen, ren2024pixellm, zhang2024psalm, yuan2024osprey, chen2023internvl} for each individual task.